 If you plan to live with immediate family in the Spokane area:

 You must meet the requirements outlined in the Gonzaga University Residence Requirement document and submit the associated Exemption Request form to Housing by May 1st.
-The form can be found online at www.gonzaga.edu/residency under the "Residency (Room and Board)" link.
+The form can be found online by following this link and clicking on the "request an exemption" link.